Understanding Amphetamine Psychosis

 Signs and Symptoms

-The symptoms of this condition can manifest in different ways and varying degrees of severity, depending on factors such as the presence of mental health conditions and the amount of the drug that’s been ingested.
+The symptoms of this condition can manifest in different ways and varying degrees of severity.
+The variations are due to factors such as the presence of mental health conditions and the amount of drugs in their system.
 Taking other substances in conjunction with amphetamines can also cause symptoms to worsen.
 This is one of the reasons that this form of psychotic break is difficult to diagnose.

 Here are some of the general symptoms that appear during these psychotic episodes:

 - Difficulty in logical or rational thinking

 In the US, millions of people are prescribed amphetamines

 for medical conditions narcolepsy and ADHD.
 Of this number, approximately 18% will experience amphetamine psychosis.
 However, this number significantly increases for people with amphetamine addiction or those who ingest the drug for pleasure.
 This is mainly because amphetamine overdose is more common for these two groups.